foriinji/Dockerization-Bookstore-API/bookstore-docker-files/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github
+- Step 1: Download or clone project definition from `https://github.com/cloudnice/dockerization-bookstore.git` repo on Github

 - Step 2: Create project folder for local public repo on your pc